 Some of the links in this article are affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 I am also an Etsy and Chewy affiliate.

 Yes, taking your dog swimming can be very safe if you and your dog are prepared and your dog enjoys it.

 Not all dogs innately love to swim and are not natural born swimmers in the water.
 Though many dogs enjoy swimming, but some cannot swim, and others may hate the water.

 Never force a dog to swim.
 If your dog is near a pool or body of water, ensure he or she has a life vests or life jackets.
-According to petMD, and we concur, never rely on the life vest so much that you leave your dog unattended.
+Never rely on the life vest so much that you leave your dog unattended.

 - Dogs who can swim with a natural ability;

 - Dogs who are not able to stay afloat/survive in water;